sismo-core/sismo-docs/build-with-sismo-connect/technical-documentation/claims.md

 ### Making a ClaimRequest - Front-end integration

 {% hint style="info" %}
-Making an `ClaimRequest` is only possible in the front end as the request redirects users to the Sismo Vault app, where users can generate a zero-knowledge proof.
+Making a `ClaimRequest` is only possible in the front end as the request redirects users to the Sismo Vault app, where users can generate a zero-knowledge proof.
 {% endhint %}

 {% tabs %}